umairalipathan1980/umairalipathan1980/README.md

 - 👋 Hi, I’m Umair Ali Khan
-- 👀 I’m interested in machine learning and computer vision
+- 👀 I work as a senior researcher and AI advisor in Haaga-Helia University of Applied Sciences in Helsinki.
+My work focuses on applied AI, machine learning, and generative AI.
+In particular, I focus on information extraction and processing using large language models, retrieval augment generation methods, and AI agents.
 - 📫 How to reach me umairali.khan@haaga-helia.fi

 <!---